mmastrac/derive-io/crates/derive-io/README.md

 - Support for both named and tuple structs
 - Support for enums with multiple variants
 - Support for split read/write streams
+- Support for generic types
+- Individual methods can be overridden with custom implementations

 ## Tokio